youngj/cloud-script-example/README.md

 require('ext/example-dev/main');
 ```

-To import your own repository into the Telerivet Cloud Script API, contact us at support@telerivet.com
+To import your own repository into the Telerivet Cloud Script API, go to https://telerivet.com/dashboard/a/script_modules .